yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

   answers later as workshop outcomes.
     - After the workshop we add questions and answers from the HackMD document to the workshop page.
-    - We go through these to make sure that we don't publish names or any sensitive information or any information that would violate our Code of Conduct.
+    - We go through these to make sure that we do not publish names or any sensitive information or any information that would violate our Code of Conduct.
     - But even though we take the effort of checking the questions and